Atharva-Deshmukh/Tic-Tac-Toe-Game-using-openGL/README.md

 DevC++ compiler in order to run this .dev file

-openGL glut header files are must to install in your compiler
+openGL glut header files are must to install in your compiler.
+Already provided with the source code
 _______________________________________________________________________

 What is a Tic Tac Toe game?